See here for our full Vision.

 Would you like to join our team?

-The Mental Health Station is immensely grateful for the ongoing contribution and work of Jennifer Parker in the area of administration and research over the past seven years.
+The Mental Health Station is immensely grateful for the ongoing contribution and work of Jennifer Parker in the area of administration and research over the past 10 years.
 Jennifer is an invaluable part of the Mental Health Station and its team.

 The Mental Health Station grew out of a recognition by its founder Sydel Weinstein and the client base at the Home of Yoga and Family Nurturing Centre of the importance of raising mental health awareness and of the need for accessible mental health training that was practical in nature and also promoted compassionate listening as an essential skill for mental health support.